Hawaii Minimum Wage for 2017, 2018

-The minimum wage has been raised to $8.50 per hour on January 1, 2016.
-Hawaii raised the minimum wage from the Federal minimum of $7.25 to $7.75 per hour in January 2015, Further raises including the current raise in 2016 include, $9.25 on January 1, 2017, and $10.10 on January 1, 2018.
+The current minimum wage in Hawaii is $10.10 per hour as or January 1, 2017.
+The tipped wage is $9.35 per hour.
+Hawaii raised the minimum wage from the Federal minimum of $7.25 to $7.75 per hour in January 2015.
+This is the last scheduled raise based on the current minimum wage legislation.
 Any employee earning a guaranteed monthly compensation of $2,000 or more is exempt from the state minimum wage and overtime law.
 Tipped employees can be paid an hourly rate of $0.25 less than Hawaii's minimum wage.
 For more information on tipped worker please click here.

 Hawaii state labor law excludes from coverage any employee that is subject to the Federal Fair Labor Standards Act unless the state wage rate is higher than the Federal Minimum Wage.